524 West 59th Street

 About the Prisoner Reentry Institute

 The Prisoner Reentry Institute (PRI) is a center of research and action at the John Jay College of Criminal Justice.
 PRI has a diverse portfolio of projects that focus on identifying what it takes for people to live successfully in the community after justice involvement and on increasing the effectiveness of the professionals and systems working with them.
 Capitalizing on its position within a large public university and recognizing the transformational power of education, PRI focuses much of its work on increasing access to higher education for people with criminal histories.
 PRI’s comprehensive and strategic approach includes direct service, research, technical assistance, and policy advocacy.

-We are seeking a candidate who has experience in providing counseling and direct service to students and/or people involved in the criminal justice system.
+We are seeking candidates who have experience in and/or knowledge of the social service landscape in NYC.
 In addition, candidates should have:

-· At least two years of experience in counseling, college readiness programming or reentry services
+· At least two years of experience in case management

 · Demonstrated ability to respond calmly and thoughtfully to emergencies and to develop solutions in partnership with students and relevant stakeholders

-· Proven experience engaging diverse stakeholders in professional development and networking activities
+· Proven experience engaging diverse stakeholders and service providers to coordinate services